John Gwynne (commentator): Other work

 Gwynne initially worked as a school teacher in Manchester until 1987.
 He was also an after-dinner speaker and toastmaster.
 Gwynne was master of ceremonies at arts exhibitions and ran local darts tournaments in the Manchester area.
 From the start of the 2019 season, he was the announcer for Lancashire County Cricket Club.

 In September 2020, in conjunction with David Mitchell and with a foreword by Jeff Stelling, Gwynne published a memoir of his football memories, Soccer Satisfied.

 Personal life and death

 Gwynne's wife, Margaret, predeceased him.
-His son, Andrew Gwynne, is the Labour MP for Gorton and Denton, and before that Denton and Reddish, in Greater Manchester before losing the party whip for exchanging abusive and racist messages on WhatsApp.
+His son is politician Andrew Gwynne.

-A lifelong fan of Manchester City F.C., he died from cancer at his home in Manchester, surrounded by family, approximately 8am on 9 July 2022 at the age of 77.
+A lifelong fan of Manchester City F.C., Gwynne died from cancer at his home in Manchester, surrounded by family, on 9 July 2022.
+He was 77.